aquariumbio/aquarium/docs/development/index.md

 - public ports conflicts – the default values for the public ports will be the same for each instance configured with `bin/setup.sh`.
   When running two versions of v3, the solution is to change the environment variables in the `.env` files.
   See below for [running v2 and v3](#running-v2-and-v3) together.
-- service name conflicts – when starting a service Docker-Compose uses the parent directory and the service name to name the running container.
+- service name conflicts – when starting a service, Docker-Compose uses the parent directory and the service name to name the running container.
   If you have two clones named `aquarium` and run both at the same time, you will have name conflicts.
   The simplest solution is to name the clone directories differently.
 - docker image name conflicts – images are managed system wide, so if you have two clones and are working with two v3 versions simultaneously the image built by each will have the same name as the other.